cbraissant/SF-Tech-website/_pages/en/batteries.md

     title: Carbon fiber canister
     sub: Strong, lightweight and durable material
   - icon: battery-full.svg
-    title: 5 LEDs fuelgauge
+    title: 5 LEDs fuel gauge
-    sub: The charge of the battery can be check directly on the battery pack
+    sub: The charge of the battery can be checked directly on the battery pack
   - icon: batteries.svg
     title: Multiple configurations
-    sub: Choose the best option for your need from 4 differents configurations available
+    sub: Choose the best option for your need from 4 different configurations available
   - icon: finger-push.svg
     title: Simple locking mechanism
     sub: A spring loaded push pin locks the head to the canister